Exterior Refectory Sign and Building

 1971

-December of 1971 saw the consecration of the new Bethel United Methodist Church located just west of its old, outgrown home.
-The old church was sold to a group of individuals starting a restaurant: The Olde Church-House.
-An interesting clause was written into the deed by the sellers upon the sale—the building could never be used again as a church.
+December of 1971 marked the solemn consecration of the new Bethel United Methodist Church, gracefully situated just west of its beloved, yet outgrown, former home.
+That venerable old church building, steeped in generations of worship, was then sold to an enterprising group of individuals poised to embark on a new culinary venture: The Olde Church-House restaurant.
+An intriguing and indeed ironic clause was carefully inscribed into the deed by the sellers upon its sale—a stipulation that decreed the building could never again serve as a place of worship.

-Now The Refectory Restaurant (“refectory” being an eating room or dining hall in a convent or monastery) purchased in December of 1981 has again expanded its perimeters.
-The old and the new have been fused together so intricately only one who has witnessed the metamorphosis or heard of it, can tell where the old melt into the new.
+Today, The Refectory Restaurant (a name fittingly evoking a communal dining hall, as in a convent or monastery) stands as a testament to profound transformation.
+Purchased in December of 1981, it has once again expanded its perimeters, a harmonious fusion of old and new so intricately woven that only those who witnessed the metamorphosis, or heard its tale, can truly discern where the historic stones seamlessly melt into modern design.

 1981